standage/standage.github.io/content/2018/bam-to-fastq-paired.md

 - iterates over read alignments in the specified inpyt BAM file
 - skips the first million entries (this is probably unnecessary, but it's a habit from working with FASTQ files which often have a bunch of junk reads at the beginning of the file)
 - stores the next 10,000 entries in a hashtable (a dictionary, for you Python folks)
-- continues iterating over the entries in the BAM file; when the pair of a read stored in the hashtable is found, the program notes the number of entries that separate the paired reads and prints this out
+- continues iterating over the entries in the BAM file; if the current read is paired with a read already stored in the hashtable, the program calculates the number of entries separating the pair and prints this out

 ```python
 #!/usr/bin/env python